 Private Lessons: The focus of the music department curriculum is private instruction with Academy Faculty.
 Each student has two weekly 45-minute private lessons on his or her principal instrument in both classical and jazz instruction.
 These prepare students for performances, competitions, juries, a senior recital, and ultimately, college auditions.

 Studio: Studio is another central aspect of the department.
 Students perform repertoire from private lessons & ensembles in Studio, and are given feedback from Academy Faculty.

 Music Classes: The Music Department classes consist of a combination of requirements and electives.
-These courses include Music Theory, Ear Training, Piano Lab, Composition, Film Scoring, Global Music, Jazz Combo, Chamber Ensemble, Jazz Vocal Workshop and Classical Vocal Workshop.
+These courses include Music Theory, Ear Training, Piano Lab, Composition, Film Scoring, Music History, Jazz Combo, Chamber Ensemble, Jazz Vocal Workshop and Classical Vocal Workshop.
 The curriculum is designed so that as students progress into their Junior and Senior years, they have more control over their afternoon schedule, upon completing the requirements.

 Ensembles: All Academy students are placed in ensembles such as Jazz Combo, Classical Vocal Ensemble and Chamber Ensemble.
 These groups participate in Academy recitals and concerts.
 Chamber performance ensemble focuses on developing individual musicianship through a small group setting.
 Students will work on specific repertoire with an ensemble coach while developing note reading skills, intonation, rhythm, articulation, dynamics, and balance.
 Ensembles will study individual and group practice and rehearsal techniques, interpretive and stylistic decisions as an ensemble, and performance skills.